ACINQ/eclair/README.md

-  receive      | description                                                                            | generate a payment request without a required amount (can be useful for donations) receive      | amountMsat, description                                                                | generate a payment request for a given amount receive      | amountMsat, description, expirySeconds                                                 | generate a payment request for a given amount that expires after given number of seconds checkinvoice | paymentRequest                                                                         | returns node, amount and payment hash in an invoice/paymentRequest findroute    | paymentRequest                                                                         | returns nodes and channels of the route for this payment request if there is any findroute    | paymentRequest, amountMsat                                                             | returns nodes and channels of the route for this payment request and amount, if there is any findroute    | nodeId, amountMsat                                                                     | returns nodes and channels of the route to the nodeId, if there is any
+  receive      | description                                                                            | generate a payment request without a required amount (can be useful for donations) receive      | amountMsat, description                                                                | generate a payment request for a given amount receive      | amountMsat, description, expirySeconds                                                 | generate a payment request for a given amount that expires after given number of seconds parseinvoice | paymentRequest                                                                         | returns node, amount and payment hash in a payment request findroute    | paymentRequest                                                                         | returns nodes and channels of the route for this payment request if there is any findroute    | paymentRequest, amountMsat                                                             | returns nodes and channels of the route for this payment request and amount, if there is any findroute    | nodeId, amountMsat                                                                     | returns nodes and channels of the route to the nodeId, if there is any